DasithKuruppu/etna/README.md

 ## Command Line Arguments & Environment Variables

-Matterhorn implements example usage of both command line arguments and environment variables.
+Etna implements example usage of both command line arguments and environment variables.
 It uses `yargs-parser` to manage command line arguments.
 Command line arguments are passed in through the start command: `node lib/index.js <command line arguments>`.
 The `--log` argument has been enabled as an example.
+Additionally it also uses the .env arguments specified on `.env` file by using [dotenv](https://github.com/motdotla/dotenv).
 Running `npm run start` starts up the project without any command line arguments.
 This command is intended to be used in production, so logging is disabled by default (i.e. we don't pass the `--log` argument).
 If you are using this command to test your code locally and want to see the logging output, then run `npm run start -- --log`.
 This passes the command line argument through npm and into the aliased command.

 Environment variables work in a similar way to command line arguments.
 They can be set in multiple ways depending on the terminal and operating system you are using.
 In a bash terminal you can specify environment variables as you use any of the above mentioned scripts by prepending the assignment to the command.
 For example, this project has the _PORT_ environment variable enabled.
 In a bash terminal run `PORT=8080 npm run start` to run the API on port 8080.

 ## Jest

-Matterhorn has a unique Jest set up.
+Etna has a unique Jest set up.
 Under the [`jest/`](./jest) directory there are three configuration files [`ci.config.json`](./jest/ci.config.json), [`coverage.config.json`](./jest/coverage.config.json), and [`test.config.json`](./jest/test.config.json).
 Each configuration file maps to a specific jest experience.

 #### npm run test